 For FTP (file transfer protocol) connections via port 990, 2048-bit SSL encryption is supported and required on all connections.

 For FTP (file transfer protocol) connections via port 21, 2048-bit SSL encryption is supported and required by default.
-You may configure your account to allow insecure FTP connections by setting an option in the Security tab of the Configuration page.
+You may configure your account to allow insecure FTP connections by setting an option in the Security tab of the Settings page.

 Files are encrypted-at-rest, with all encryption keys stored in a key-management escrow service operated by Amazon S3.
 Applies to all files uploaded after October 5, 2011.

 All of our server instances, file storage, and database hosting are provided by Amazon Web Services, a subsidiary of Amazon.com.

 Amazon Web Services has achieved ISO 27001 certification and has successfully completed multiple SAS70 Type II audits.

 Amazon has many years of experience in designing, constructing, and operating large-scale datacenters.
 This experience has been applied to the Amazon platform and infrastructure.
 Amazon datacenters are housed in nondescript facilities.
 Physical access is strictly controlled both at the perimeter and at building ingress points by professional security staff utilizing video surveillance, intrusion detection systems, and other electronic means.
 Authorized staff must pass two- factor authentication a minimum of two times to access datacenter floors.
 All visitors and contractors are required to present identification and are signed in and continually escorted by authorized staff.